meesterdude/gem_me_not/README.md

-GemMeNot: Project Gemfile + Custom Gemfile
+gem_me_not: Keep yer stinkin' gems outta the gemfile!
 =============

-This covers how to utilize gems in a rails app while keeping them isolated from the codebase.
+This covers how to utilize a custom Gemfile in a rails app.
 Useful for when you use gems that developers you work with do not.

 Setup
 -------------